-Although the 130,000-ton new cruise ship is over 50 percent larger than her two sister ships, the Disney Wonder and Disney Magic, anyone who has sailed on those ships will find the Disney Dream very familiar.
+Although the 130,000-ton cruise ship is over 50 percent larger than her two sister ships, the Disney Wonder and Disney Magic, anyone who has sailed on those ships will find the Disney Dream very familiar.
 She has the same classical art deco atmosphere in the common areas and cabins, the same attention to details and all those whimsical Disney touches in her design, and the innovative rotational dining among three lovely restaurants.

 Let's tour the Disney Dream cruise ship.